sndstone/put-testdata/README.md

 # put-test-data-into-S3-bucket
-Put test data into a bucket using boto3.
+A Python3 script that Puts random objects into a bucket using boto3.

+To run the script install boto3 and prettytable (used to table the output).

 Select the size, amount of versions, how many objects and wait for the bucket to fill up with randomized test data:
 * Enter the bucket name: my-bucket2000
 * Enter the S3 endpoint URL including http// - https://: http://example.com:10444